Developmental Editing for Fiction

 Who should take this course?

-The class is designed for new and working editors who want training in the skills and principles of developmentally editing book-length fiction.
+The class is designed for avid readers, writers, and editors who want training in the skills and principles of developmentally editing book-length fiction.

 If I have experience as an editor, is this the right course for me?